 Journey through 3 miles of 2 million shimmering lights at James Island County Park.
 The annual Holiday Festival of Lights is a Lowcountry tradition as holiday scenes and local landmarks come to life in the hundreds of displays lining the park.
 The Holiday Festival of Lights is open every evening, rain or shine, from Nov.
-9 to Jan.
-1, 2019.
+10 to Dec 31.
 Drive through the light displays and then explore the grounds at Santa’s Village and Winter Wonderland with marshmallow roasting, train rides, old-fashioned carousel, gift shops and entertainment on select evenings.
 Tours can be arranged through Adventure Sightseeing Tours with hotel pickup. www.ccprc.com www.adventuresightseeing.com

 “Hallelujah!”
 Few excerpts are familiar to as many, and Messiah remains Handel’s best-known work.
 There is no better time of year to enjoy Handel’s sacred oratorio that has long been associated with good will and charity.
-Become a part of the glorious Charleston Symphony Orchestra holiday tradition as Maestro Ken Lam conducts the orchestra’s version, “Holy City Messiah,” with the CSO Chamber Chorus and four guest vocalists at three beautiful churches around Charleston.
+Become a part of the glorious Charleston Symphony Orchestra holiday tradition “Holy City Messiah,” with the CSO Chamber Chorus and four guest vocalists at three beautiful churches around Charleston.
 Performances are 7:30 p.m.
 Dec.
-6 at Cathedral of St. John the Baptist in Charleston; 7:30 p.m.
+7st at Cathedral of St. John the Baptist in Charleston; 7:30 p.m.
 Dec.
-8 at East Cooper Baptist Church in Mount Pleasant; and 4 p.m.
+8th at Holy City Messiah in Daniel Island; and 4 p.m.
 Dec.
-9 at St. Theresa the Little Flower Catholic Church Summerville.
+9th at Holy City Messiah Summerville. https://charlestonsymphony.org/

-The Charleston Farmers Market is open select Saturdays and Sundays throughout December from 9 a.m. to 3 p.m.
+The Charleston Farmers Holiday Market is open select Saturdays and Sundays throughout December from 9 a.m. to 3 p.m.
 (Dec.
-1-2, Dec.
-8-9, Dec.
-15-16).
+3-4, Dec.
+10-11, Dec.
+17).
 Head to Marion Square in downtown Charleston for locally made arts and crafts while enjoying special entertainment, music and food.
 Info: charlestonfarmersmarket.com

 Join Charleston Stage for its musical adaptation of “A Christmas Carol.”
-On stage at the Dock Street Theatre in downtown Charleston from Nov.
-28 to Dec.
-19, this show is the perfect way to get into the holiday spirit.
+On stage at the historic Dock Street Theatre in downtown Charleston from Nov.
+29 to Dec.
+22, this show is the perfect way to get into the holiday spirit.
 Celebrate with Ebenezer Scrooge, Tiny Tim and the spirits of Christmas Past, Present and Future in Charleston Stage’s original and imaginative take on Dickens’ immortal classic.
 Info: charlestonstage.com

 Plan a visit to King Street.
 It’s the perfect place to spend a day shopping and grab lunch or coffee while watching the holiday hustle and bustle.
 Don’t miss 2nd Sunday on King from 1-5 p.m. the second Sunday of each month.
 King Street is closed to vehicular traffic from Queen Street North to Calhoun Street.